-REMARKS If a vector of breakpoints is specified, a final breakpoint equal to the maximum value of x will be added if the maximum breakpoint value is smaller.
+REMARKS If a vector of breakpoints is specified, a final breakpoint equal to the maximum

 If a number of categories is specified, the data will be divided into v evenly spaced categories.

 Each time an element falls into one of the categories specified in b, the corresponding element of freq will be incremented by one.
 The categories are interpreted as follows: